 It’s common to see photos of juicy cuts of beef and chicken on kibble bags, but what’s inside is a whole other animal.
 Most kibble is made with “meal,” a powdered substance made when protein scraps rejected from human-food production (and worse—see above) go through a high-heat process called rendering.
 Studies have also shown that kibble often contains things not listed on the label at all.

 The Farmer’s Dog recipes are made from human-grade meat, lightly cooked to retain its nutrients.
 This kind of real meat does typically cost more than dried powder and mystery scraps.
 But real, fresh meat is also proven to be highly digestible, and delivers powerful nutrients in a form that your dog’s body can use.
-These compounds can safeguard against a host of ailments, and promote your dog’s long-term health.

 Cost/benefit: fresh vegetables vs… green bits?